-Fig. 3 also shows that wrong-path references have a positive effect on overall processor performance for many of the benchmarks, especially for mcf, parser, and perlbmk.
-The only benchmarks where wrong-path references have a significant negative effect on IPC are vpr and gcc.
+Figure 4 also shows that wrong-path references have a positive effect on overall processor performance for many of the benchmarks, especially for mcf, parser, and perlbmk.
+The only benchmarks where wrong-path references have a significant negative affect on IPC are vpr and gcc.